phreborn/MLCAF/Tutorial/TQFolder.md

 In this tutorial, we will work on an example completely detached from CAF.
-This tutorial builds a tree structure of animals (no even close to real taxonomy).
+This tutorial builds a tree structure of animals (not even close to real taxonomy).
 This approach underlines the versatility of the syntax and helps to focus on the actual syntax instead of being distracted by all the details of a real physics cut file.

 # Basic `TQFolder` syntax
 We want to create a tree structure containing information about animals.
-The base folder should be called "Animals". the sub folders "Mammals", "Birds" and "Reptiles" should also contain a third layer of sub folders.
+The base folder should be called "Animals".
+The sub folders "Mammals", "Birds" and "Reptiles" should also contain a third layer of sub folders.
 The desired structure is illustrated below.

 ```
 Animals
  |- Mammals
-     |- Dog
+ |   |- Dog
-     |- Cat
+ |   |- Cat
-     |- Fox
+ |   |- Fox
  |- Birds
-     |- Eagle
+ |   |- Eagle
-     |- Mockingbird
+ |   |- Mockingbird
  |- Reptiles
      |- Turtle
      |- Lizard
 ```

- The standard way to define a folder in TQFolder syntax is by using the `+FolderName {
-Content }` syntax, where `FolderName` is an arbitrary name, `Content` content is a placeholder for the contents of a folder.
+The standard way to define a folder in TQFolder syntax is by using the `+FolderName { Content }` syntax, where `FolderName` is an arbitrary name, `Content` content is a placeholder for the contents of a folder.
 We can create the file `animals.tqfolder` and add